 You ate it.
 You feel guilty.
 But now it's done and over with.
 How long before the calories from that vat of pudding you just scarfed down turns into fat?

 I wonder how long it takes for what you eat to turn into fat.
 Like if I eat a really big meal, HUGE, 10,000 calories, when will that fat show up?
-That was one of the questions my sisters posed last week when we were talking on the phone.
+That was one of the questions my sisters posed a while ago when we were talking on the phone.
 I know.
 Talking on the phone.
 Like cavemen.
 It was so retro.

-I wasn’t sure if this question was hypothetical or if she was currently sitting in front of 12 Big Macs with plans to wear a non-stretch bodysuit tomorrow hanging in the balance.
+I wasn't sure if my sister's question was hypothetical or if she was currently sitting in front of 12 Big Macs with plans to wear a non-stretch bodysuit tomorrow hanging in the balance.

 We exhausted the discussion at that point and went on to talk about other pertinent topics of the day like whether or not stirrup pants should ever make a comeback.